Last Updated: March 22, 2023 by Flora Gibbins

 Tail Fin Shapes

 There are various fancy fins in the guppy species due to selective breeding.
-The difference in the fins’ appearance has resulted in many breeds such as;
+The differences in the appearance of guppy tails have resulted in many breeds such as:

 - Large fan tails belong to the group of fancy guppies.